OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ## Protocol Model

-### Initial Disclosure
+### Creation of the Disclosure

-The initial Disclosure is created using a standardized disclosure form (for Example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
-A Vendor representative Product Owner or a  Developer MUST submit data-processing and data-collection information on behalf of their own organization (Vendor).
+The initial Disclosure is created from a standardized disclosure form (for Example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
+A Vendor representative, a Product Owner or a Developer, MUST submit data-processing and data-collection information about the Product.
 The information about the end-point URL, as well as a contact email address MUST be specified.
+Disclosure MAY also be created in a fully automated way as a part of the CI/CD DevOps pipeline.

-#### Disclosure Signature
+#### Cryptographic Signature

-The Disclosure is organized into a predefined data schema and MUST be cryptographically signed using standard SHA3-512 hash implementation by the Disclosure recepient (Open Ethics).
+The Disclosure is organized into a predefined data schema and MUST be cryptographically signed using standard SHA3-512 hash implementation by the Disclosure generator (Open Ethics or federated providers).
 The integrity hash MUST be appended to a disclosure as OETP.schema.integrity element.

-#### Storage
+#### Immutable Storage

 Both the signature integrity hash and the Disclosure is stored in the log-centric Open Ethics database and MAY be mirrored by other distributed databases for redundancy and safety.

-#### Labeling
+#### Label Formation

-Open Ethics Label SHOULD be automatically formed by mirroring the submitted Disclosure into a set of graphical icons and simple user-facing descriptions.
+Open Ethics Label SHOULD be automatically formed by mirroring the generated Disclosure into a set of graphical icons and simple human-readable descriptions.
 Additional Labels MAY be formed by mapping of the regulatory requirements to Disclosures.

 ### Access to Disclosure

-The OETP file SHOULD be stored in the root of the product&#39;s end-point URL.
-When establishing vendor relationship, Integrator or a downstream Vendor may examine their Vendors disclosure using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the sub-processor&#39;s end-point.
+The most recent OETP file SHOULD be stored in the root of the Product's end-point URL, allowing requests to OETP file from thirt-party domains.
+When establishing Vendor relationship, Integrator or a downstream Vendor may examine the Disclosure for their Components using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the Supplier&#39;s end-point.

 ### Automated Disclosure processing

-The automated disclosure processing is enabled by requests to both Open Ethics Disclosure database and the Product&#39;s OETP Disclosure.
+The automated disclosure processing is enabled by requests to both Open Ethics Disclosure database and the Product's OETP Disclosure file.

 ### End-to-end transparency and formation of the composite Disclosure

-A surface-level transparency is not sufficient as IT industry is getting more mature with more specialized Vendors, that are providing more narrow ADM Products to Integrators and to bigger Vendors.
+A surface-level transparency is not sufficient as IT industry is getting more mature with more specialized Vendors, that are providing more narrow Products to Integrators and to bigger Vendors.
 The following steps MUST be satisfied for end-to-end transparency:

 #### Open Vendor Policy